 1 John 2:15-17

 This world will burn.
-I don’t mean that the physical, spacetime universe will be permanently destroyed, of course.1 I mean the rulers and systems of this age, the present cultures, structures, and institutions which are beholden to the flesh and the devil, which foster sin and exacerbate suffering.
+I don’t mean that the physical, spacetime universe will be permanently destroyed, of course.[1.
+Rather, I am quite convinced that, though this physical world will die in flame as 2 Peter 3 teaches, the result of this will not be its end but its resurrection, just like Jesus, who by His resurrection is the firstborn over all creation.]
+I mean the rulers and systems of this age, the present cultures, structures, and institutions which are beholden to the flesh and the devil, which foster sin and exacerbate suffering.
 These are what John and Paul often refer to in Scripture as the “world” or “this age.”
 And as John said just above, they are passing away.
 The world will be condemned and toppled when Christ returns to judge and recreate.

 But it is easy to talk about this stuff in general, abstract terms.
 What is this condemned world in real, actual life?
 What does it mean to love it and the things in it, as John warned us against?
 I’ve been giving this some thought lately, and it is not too hard to see how it works.
 The world offers its own vision for life in direct opposition to the call of Jesus.
 Naturally, this vision takes different forms in different cultures, and I do not know much about the way of worldly life presented to people in most cultures, but what I am familiar with is the American one.
 So what is the world in America?